ARAF91/ARAF91.github.io/_posts/2016-12-05-obejct_orientation_ruby.markdown

 ---
 layout: post
-title:  "Obejct Orientation Ruby"
+title:  "Object Orientation Ruby"
 date:   2016-12-04 21:43:17 -0500
 ---

-The content of your blog post goes here.In order to write complex programs, one must understand the importance of object Orientation as an essential part of programming.
+In order to write complex programs, one must understand the importance of object Orientation as an essential part of programming.
 It helps me as a programmer to create objects and have them interact with each other.
 During my training, I have been working heavily with JavaScript and creating objects based off of a prototype.
 A good example is a prototype of a song within an album.
 Let's look at the variety of properties such as a song title, artist, genre, composer, and how long the song is.

 Using a constructor function helps define this prototype.
 The constructor function defines the different properties of the prototype.